levithomason/sparrowbleu/README.md

     - a passcode field
     - a "Go to gallery" button

-- Enter a valid access code, click go to gallery and be taken directly to their private gallery craeted by the photographer
+- Enter a valid access code, click go to gallery and be taken directly to their private gallery created by the photographer

 - Inside the Gallery
     - Click/Tap to choose images for further processing by the photographer